Go With Goad

 U.S. News lists the district at 7 schools and 3,614 students, with minority enrollment of 20%.23

-That makes schools one of Gibraltar's biggest buyer issues.
-But also one of its biggest selling points, because the district is local and tied tight to the area's identity.2223
+That makes schools one of Gibraltar's biggest buyer checks because the district is local and tied closely to the area's identity.2223

 Gibraltar's master plan flags major transportation access along I-75, M-85/Fort Street, and multiple mainline railroads.
 It also says major urban centers like Detroit, Monroe, Toledo, Windsor, Ann Arbor, and Ypsilanti are within about an hour's drive.16